openFLASH/radioBioModel/README.md

 # radioBioModel
-A physicochemical model for FLASH reiochemistry
+A physicochemical model for FLASH radiochemistry